nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/transient-store.md

 ## Implementation

-As seen above there are two implementations available in the default Nuxeo platform.
+As seen above there are two default implementations available in the default Nuxeo platform.
 They both handle blob storage in the same way but store the parameters differently.

+A new implementation, `KeyValueBlobTransientStore`, is also available.

 ### Blob Storage